jpadfield/simple-site/README.md

 * Delete the default text in the edit window that will appear.
 * Copy and paste the raw version of [build.yml](https://raw.githubusercontent.com/jpadfield/simple-site/master/.github/workflows/build.yml) file into the editor.
 * Click on the **Start commit** button to save the new workflow.

+# Enabling GitHub Pages
+GitHub does not present project web-pages, GitHub Pages, by default, but it is very easy to turn this functionality on.
+The following steps can be followed when using this project, for more general instructions, or if you want to find more information you should be able to start [here](https://pages.github.com/)

+* This process assumes you have copied the required project files, specifically the **docs** folder.
+* Start from your project landing page - for the simple-site project the landing page is https://github.com/jpadfield/simple-site/.
+* Click on the **Settings** tab, which should be towards the upper right corner of the page.
+* Scroll down until you reach the **GitHub Pages** section.
+* Select the **master branch /docs folder** option in the **Source** dropdown.
+* There will be a slight pause and the screen should be updated, with an indication of what your new web-page address will be.
+* Your GitHub Pages should now be up and running.

 # Dependencies